KELLI TURNER, Hooters Orange Park

 Best Sub Sandwich

-Finalists: Larry’s Giant Subs, Firehouse Subs
+Favorites: Larry’s Giant Subs, Firehouse Subs

 A mainstay of the Jax Beach area for longer than some of us have been alive, Angie’s is the place locals go when they’re in the mood for a classic sammy.
 The rolls are always perfectly toasted and stuffed to the gills with succulent meats.
 Add a little of their signature Peruvian sauce—which, thankfully, is never in short supply—and you’re set.
 Nevermind the taxidermied deer on the wall, he won’t bite.

-Finalists: Cheesecake Factory, bb’s Restaurant & Bar
+Favorites: Cheesecake Factory, bb’s Restaurant & Bar

 For nearly 25 years, the much-loved Biscottis has earned loyal customers who clamor to Avondale to indulge in this neighborhood favorite, combining the cozy with the sweet.
 While Biscottis is renowned for its brunch and lunch menus, as well as adult libations and tasty cocktails, FW readers give the place the highest hosannas for its inimitable selection of desserts.
 Pastry Chef Mallorie Finnell makes everything from scratch, so you know you’re getting the freshest cupcakes, cookies, bread pudding and signature biscotti, and a cake menu ranging from Triple Chocolate and White Chocolate Raspberry Cheesecake to Grand Marnier Tropical and Peanut Butter Mousse cakes.